On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Ejecta Analysis

 In Fig.~\ref{fig:yp-hist}, we present the distributions of ejected mass fractions with respect to the proton fraction $Y_p$ (left panel), entropy per baryon $s$ (middle panel) and asymptotic velocity $v_\infty$ (right panel) for our simulations, extracted at $r = 300~M_\odot$.
 Since at this position the muon fraction $Y_\mu$ for the muonic runs are much smaller than $Y_p$, the distributions are identical with respect to $Y_e$ and our results may be compared to others from the literature.
 Comparing our SFHo$\_$3D result (left panel) to similar runs of Refs.~\cite{Bovard:2017mvn, Radice:2018pdn}, our $Y_p$ distribution is flatter from $Y_p = 0.06$ up to the peak at $Y_p = 0.20$, followed by a similar fall-off for $Y_p \geq 0.3$.
 For SFHo$\_$4D$\_$3 the distribution is more clearly peaked at $Y_p = 0.20$, with considerably smaller fraction of neutron-rich material and a tail of neutron-poor material $Y_p \leq 0.30$.
 We verified that, in both simulations, the (neutron-rich) tidal component of the ejecta is rapidly reached by the (neutron-poor) shock-driven component of the ejecta, such that the material is reprocessed and the distribution is shifted towards higher $Y_p$ values.
 In the case of SFHo$\_$4D$\_$5 and SFHo$\_$4D$\_$5$\_$High runs, the additional energy and momentum losses associated to the muonic reactions yield higher fractions of small velocity material (see right panel of Fig.~\ref{fig:yp-hist}).
 Hence, the reprocessing mechanism is inhibited and we note a pronounced neutron-rich secondary peak along with the expected dominant neutron-poor peak.
+It should be noted that the higher peak around $Y_p = 0.2$ and prolonged tail found for the muonic runs follow from the longer simulation times until collapse.
+Hence, matter with higher proton fraction have sufficient time to travel to the extraction sphere.
 The entropy per baryon distribution (middle panel) is very similar across all setups at same grid resolution peaking at $s \sim 8~k_B$ and followed by a rapid decay such that a negligible fraction of the ejecta is found with $s \geq 32~k_B$.
 For the SFHo$\_$4D$\_$5$\_$High setup, the peak is shifted towards $s \sim 14~k_B$ and a tail is found up to $s \sim 35~k_B$.
 The asymptotic velocity (right panel) follows a similar pattern for all simulations with a trend that increased amounts of small velocity ejecta are found in runs with higher total neutrinos luminosities.
 Besides, we did not find in our simulations a fast ejecta component as reported in Ref.~\cite{Radice:2018pdn}.